ecfeed/ecfeed.java/README.md

 ## Generator calls

 'TestProvider' can invoke four methods to access the ecFeed generator service.
 They produce data parsed to 'Object[]'.
-All additional parameters can be included in the configuration map.
+Additional parameters can be included in the configuration map.

 ### public Iterable<Object[]> generateNWise(String method, Map<String, Object> properties)